xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 %-->
 </pre>

-You can also find this script [on my Gitea server](https://git.xythobuz.de/thomas/gcode-tools/src/branch/master/generators/cut_test_gcode.py).
+You can also find this script [in the Git repo](https://codeberg.org/xythobuz/gcode-tools/src/branch/master/generators/cut_test_gcode.py).

 I'm drawing digits again, like in the Grid G-Code generator above.
 It seems I need to create some kind of library or so if I continue this route of generating G-Code.